 Last Updated on

-In conjunction with the rise of AI chatbots, so too does interest in NLP.
-Here, we’re talking about natural language processing, not neuro linguistic programming; The latter falls outside the remit of PC Guide.
+Interest in NLP has risen rapidly this year, in conjunction with the rise of AI chatbots.
+To be clear, we’re talking about natural language processing, not neuro linguistic programming; The latter falls outside the remit of PC Guide.
 The former is a branch of artificial intelligence, and the most accessible kind today.
 So, what is natural language processing, and how does NLP work?

 What is natural language processing? – NLP simplified